-&lt;sup>5 Refer to TCRP Report 173: Improving Transit Integration Among Multiple Providers.
+6 Refer to TCRP Report 173: Improving Transit Integration Among Multiple Providers.
 Volume 1 provides a summary of Butte County's experience, while Volume 2 offers a much more detailed case study.
 Other recent examples can be found in Stanislaus County which began its integration study in 2018 and was formally adopted in 2021, with particular aspects of the consolidation implemented over the course of 2021 and 2022.

-other agency integration.
+integration and efficiency, this is a lower priority with less clear benefits as a strategy without other agency integration.
 There is some possible overlap in contracts between demand-response and fixed-routes and, where possible, this item and #2 should be coordinated.